At the border between history and memory, fiction and truth, the story of our life is spun…

 AWARDS

-1999 Kraszna-Krausz, Moving Image Book Awards – Special Commendation
+1999 Krishna-Krausz, Moving Image Book Awards – Special Commendation

 1999 Society for Cinema Studies, Kovacs Book Award – Special Commendation